ddeutils/ddeutil-workflow/docs/examples/extract_pg.md

 ## Getting Started

-First, you should to start create your hook.
+First, you should start create your hook.

 ## Examples